 The big box of twenty tablets costs, …….. wait for it…….
 1760 Rupees!
 (That’s one GB pound per tablet) I’ve managed to get a 15% discount and I’m not paying firangi (foreigner) prices.
 The minimum daily wage here is 250 Rs per day how is someone who is poor, supposed to manage?
 I can tell you as an exceedingly rich (not) foreigner it’s hard to handle!
 Imagine what it’s like for poor people, or Manjula for that matter if she didn’t have access to our resources!

 So, I’m seeing the same process of prices increases at work, here in India over fifty years later.

 Prices are becoming more consistent around the world, reflect what’s possible to charge rather than actual costs, are often increased when there’s a convenient policy change such as change in taxation.
-It also serves to accentuate and polarising difference, it reflects the severe differences in levels of income and wealth, life and death experience in society.
+It also serves to accentuate and polarising difference, it reflecting the severe differences in levels of income and wealth, life and death experience in society.